CCTR Funding and Educational Programs

 - Advanced MR cartilage mapping in patients with juvenile idiopathic arthritis

 - Effect of active utilization management on the value and cost of genetic testing

-Applicant may delay start of funding to January 1, 2019, to allow sufficient time for IRB or IACUC approval.
+Applicant may delay start of funding to January 1, 2020 to allow sufficient time for IRB or IACUC.

 - Travel (lodging, meals, transport, airfare, etc) for the PI to present findings related to the awarded project (limited to $2,500 per individual; limited to $5,000 for dual PIs).
-Travel must abide to Seattle Children’s travel and reimbursement policies.
+Travel must abide by the SCH travel and reimbursement policies.
 You must attach your abstract to your travel request to demonstrate that you are using travel monies for the purpose of presenting your work.

 - Supplies and research equipment